RenaKunisaki/REBEL/BUGS.md

 # Functional bugs
 - one-way gates might not work when you're going super fast
-- the recipes are dumb because I haven't yet remembered to make them not dumb
 - some things can be changed by hammering, others by right-click
     - this is a tModLoader limitation since hammering non-solid tiles doesn't work